-Android is a multitasking OS, which enable users to run multiple applications at the same time.
+Android is a multitasking OS, which enables users to run multiple applications at the same time.
 Since these applications are capable of running in the background without disturbing the currently opened application, most users tend not to worry about closing an application before opening a new one.
-This can lead to situations where multiple applications are running in background at any given time.
+This can lead to situations where multiple applications are running in the background at any given time.
 These individual applications need processing power which drains battery power.

 To save battery, close these unwanted applications.
 Go to device settings.
-Check for the open Apps under Battery, Go through the list and close the application that is not needed to run in background.
+Check for the open Apps under Battery, Go through the list and close the application that is not needed to run in the background.
 You can also go to Apps section and Force Stop the application that is not needed.

 Remove Unwanted Apps

 With so many free Apps available in Google Play Store, it is understandable when users install Apps to give a try.
-Over a period of time, you may have collected lot of Apps that you don’t use anymore.
+Over a period of time, you may have collected a lot of Apps that you don’t use anymore.

 Turn Off 3G/4G, Wi-Fi and Bluetooth

-3G/4G, Wi-Fi and Bluetooth are technologies that drain lot of charge from your battery.
+3G/4G, Wi-Fi and Bluetooth are technologies that drain a lot of charge from your battery.
 It is difficult to turn off 3G/4G and Wi-Fi when you depend on live notifications and instant messages.
 Bluetooth can be turned off if you don’t use Bluetooth device or not transferring any files.

 Turn off 3G/4G and Wi-Fi when you don’t need to be notified or when you go to sleep.
-You can also resort to practice of checking your messages only at certain intervals and turning it off for rest of time.
+You can also resort to the practice of checking your messages only at certain intervals and turning it off for rest of time.
 Avoid using Bluetooth devices as much as possible.
 If it is for file transfer, try a wired transfer using USB if you have that option.